navaneeth151007-maker/EXNO-5-DS/README.md

 ```
 ```
 Result:
-The above program and output Data visualization using MatplotLIB
+The above code and output for the Data visualization using MatplotLIB